Who we are

 What we mean by transparency

 Don’t leave anybody guessing.
 Label your stuff.
-Put a shout out on one of the media platforms if you are gonna bogart a tool or area.
+Put a shout-out on one of the media platforms if you are gonna bogart a tool or area.
 If you break something, tell somebody… and leave a note.
 If you need to leave a mess because an emergency cropped up, tell somebody.
 If something isn’t working right and you change how it works… tell people.
 If you are not sure how things work ask, and if you do something that is not obviously in line with etiquette let folks know what you did.

 It also means being willing to question and be questioned by your fellow members.
 For example, let’s say that your eyeglasses are polycarbonate safety glasses.
 But the next member who walks into the shop can’t tell that just by looking.
 So they might ask you “hey, what about safety glasses?” and you can let them know in a respectful way that your glasses are good to go.
 So that is an example of somebody respectfully asking about safety and it somebody being respectful when asked.

 What we mean by respect

 Being respectful doesn’t mean that you can’t have an irreverent sense of humor.
 It does mean that you need to think before you speak or act.
 Ask yourself if what you are going to do or say is inconsiderate to those around you.

-Being respectful also just means taking into account that this is shared space and a community of people.
+Being respectful also just means taking into account that this is a shared space and a community of people.
 All of your actions have an impact on other people.
 For example, if you leave a mess you have created a problem somebody else has to take care of.